MiB3Avenger/wave/README.md

 <a id="running-with-docker"></a>
 ## Running with docker

+Clone repository, switch dir to the cloned repo and run `docker compose -f docker-compose.yml up -d --build` Once you build the image, run `docker compose up -d` in the future, unless image has been changed.
-Clone repository, switch dir to the cloned repo and run `compose up` This will build Docker container and spin up Django application on `http://localhost:8000` and vite dev server on port `http://localhost:3000/static/vite/`
+This will build Docker container and spin up Django application on `http://localhost:8000` and vite dev server on port `http://localhost:3000/static/vite/`